cloyne/docker-blog/README.md

 [docker-compose](https://docs.docker.com/compose/install/).

 On Mac OS X you can install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) which comes bundled with docker-compose.
 Requirements include Yosemite 10.10.3+ or newer.
-* download and open the dmg from [Docker Desktop for Map](https://hub.docker.com/editions/community/docker-ce-desktop-mac?tab=reviews)
+* Download and open the dmg from [Docker Desktop for Map](https://hub.docker.com/editions/community/docker-ce-desktop-mac?tab=reviews)
 * This requires you to make a login with Docker Hub, which somewhat [controversial](https://github.com/docker/docker.github.io/issues/6910)

 Or if you use homebrew
 * `brew install docker`

 Clone this repository and run `docker-compose up -d` to run it locally.
+(If you encounter a TLS Handshake timeout, try running `docker logout` as disccused in this [issue](https://github.com/docker/kitematic/issues/1125)).
 This will create two Docker containers, one for MySQL database, another for Cloyne blog.
 You should see them running through `docker ps`.
 Wait for around 10 seconds for all internal container processes to start correctly and open IP as returned by `boot2docker ip`, or open `127.0.0.1` on Linux, in your browser and